 The typical NHS hospital will have about 5,000 staff members.
 Many of these people will work in a set space and know their close surroundings very well.
 However, few of them will know the entire hospital and grounds.
-While some permanent doctors will come to know the area fairly well, there are many junior staff members and those from other hospitals or school who will never know more than a few halls.
+While some permanent doctors will come to know the area fairly well, there are many junior staff members and those from other hospitals or schools who will never know more than a few halls.
 And that’s just the staff.

 Patients in a hospital are even more likely to have issues with navigation, and that’s costing hospitals money.
 In the case of Emory University’s now famous self-study, poor wayfinding solutions and lost patients were costing Emory University Hospital $220,000 annually.

 The last time you had a planned appointment in a hospital, did you receive a reminder the day before?
 This is rather common practice in order to make sure patients come in on time and ready.
 Hospital visits are expensive—not just for the patient but for the hospital.
 The seemingly small cost associated with a single missed appointment quickly adds up, easily costing a hospital hundreds to thousands of dollars.

 “Data from 2013 suggests that around 6.9m outpatient hospital appointments, each costing an average of £108, are missed each year in the UK.”

 When you visit any given hospital, there are likely to be several ways to navigate and find your destination.
 Most common, and the first line of defense against confused patients and staff, are physical signs.
 However, beyond that, solutions can vary wildly.
 Many hospitals will have maps online for patients to view and even print before visiting.
 Others will have standing maps, digital maps, help desks, and apps.